Angelos-Vs/clone-project-TestTube/README.md

-To run the files in the vscode cli type: npm install;
+To run the files in the vscode cli type:
+1. npm install;
-npm run dev
+2. npm run dev
-And finally locahost link to open the page.
+3. locahost link to open the page.

 You can find a guide on how to build the same project on : https://www.youtube.com/watch?v=ymGB1lqP1CM